wearearima/cas-spring-boot-demo/README.md

 # Cas Spring-Boot Demo
-This project is a `Spring-Boot` simple application where the login is authenticated by a `Cas Server` (Apereo Central Authentication Service).
+This project is a `Spring-Boot` simple application where the login is authenticated by a [CAS](https://www.apereo.org/projects/cas) Server (Apereo Central Authentication Service).
 It includes the needed configuration to connect the client application to the Cas Server.
 The users allowed to log in are stored in a
 `Postgres` database, its properties are also exposed in this tutorial.